 Forties Fashion: From Siren Suits to the New Look by Jonathan Walford

 Of all the books I had to research 1940s fashion for my 1940s Style Guide book, Jonathon Wolford’s had the best history.
 He dug deep into the specifics of rationing, alternative materials, and fashion beyond Europe.
 There are many great pictures of clothing, advertising, and propaganda which aid in the storytelling.
 It does not break down history by garment type or cover men’s fashion, which is the only drawback to it.
 If you are interested in the “why” of 1940s fashion more than the “what,” this book should be on your shelf too.

 I have discontinued the 1940s Style Guide book (still sold on Amazon) in favor of including all my research and articles on the website for free!

 Fashion History Books 1950s

-If you want a book about the “what” of 1950s fashion than Fifties Forever is a good start.
+If you want a book about the “what” of 1950s fashion, then Fifties Forever is a good start.
 It originally came under the title of 50’s Popular Fashion.
 The newer version has better photographs although the written information is the same.
 The author creates a visual diary of 1950s vintage clothing for women, men, and children sorted by type of garment.
 This is the type of book that is the most helpful to me when I begin researching a particular style of clothing.
-There isn’t much written about the clothing photographed but what little is included speaks of all the important names of fabric or the silhouettes of dresses.
-The menswear and children’s section is equally illustrated as the women (a rare find.)
-It is an older book, published first in 1982, but one that has no match to it yet.
+There isn’t much written about the clothing photographed, but what little is included speaks of all the important names of fabric or the silhouettes of dresses.
+The menswear and children’s section is equally illustrated as the women (a rare find).
+It is an older book, first published in 1982, but one that has no match to it yet.
 Find more books about 1950s fashion here.

 1950s American Fashion (Shire Library USA) by Jonathan Walford